Britney Spears — who I promise we won’t write about much longer — is on a tear.

 If you’re a rock star and you’re in New York this week, charity event planners are calling.

 Last night, fundraisers for the Children’s Tumor Foundation (www.ctf.org) got a thrill when Sting surprised them at their Rainbow Room dinner with lutenist Edin Karamazov.
 He was last minute replacement for Phoebe Snow, who called in sick.

-Luckily, actress Joanne Woodward, who’s connected to the charity through her daughter, knew Sting through husband Paul Newman’s The Hole in the Wall Gang Camp.
+Luckily, actress Joanne Woodward, who’s connected the charity through her daughter, knew Sting through husband Paul Newman’s Hole in the Wall Gang.
 The call was made, and — presto! — two lutes appeared.
 The duo performed two numbers from Sting’s "Songs from the Labyrinth" — the No. 1 classical CD in the country — and "Fields of Gold," which caused shrieks of joy from the very pleased audience.